Kitware/CDash/docs/docker.md

 ## Quick Start (testing installation) ##

-The following instructions spin up CDash & MySQL for local experimentation.
+The following instructions spin up CDash for local experimentation.

 1. If you haven't done so already, begin by cloning the CDash repository: